 - The larger the size of the effects per person.

 - The larger the long-run benefits of solving the problem.

 Scale is important because the effect of activities on a problem is often proportional to the size of the problem.
 Launch a campaign that ends 10% of the phone charger problem, and you achieve very little.
 Launch a campaign that persuades 10% of people to install home insulation, and it’s a much bigger deal.

-Here’s an example in the field of reducing youth crime.
-Scared Straight takes kids who have committed misdemeanors to visit prisons and meet convicted criminals and confront their likely future if they don’t change their ways.
-The concept proved popular not just as a social program but as entertainment; it was adapted for both an acclaimed documentary and a TV show on A&E, which broke ratings records for the network upon its premiere.
+Scared Straight is a programme that takes kids who have committed misdemeanours to visit prisons and meet convicted criminals, confronting them with their likely future if they don’t change their ways.
+The concept proved popular not just as a social programme but as entertainment; it was adapted for both an acclaimed documentary and a TV show on A&E, which broke ratings records for the network upon its premiere.

 Some attempts to do good, like Scared Straight, make things worse.
 Many more fail to have an impact.
 David Anderson of the Coalition for Evidence Based Policy estimates:

 Of [social programmes] that have been rigorously evaluated, most (perhaps 75% or more), including those backed by expert opinion and less-rigorous studies, turn out to produce small or no effects, and, in some cases negative effects.

 This suggests that if you choose a charity to get involved in without looking at the evidence, you’ll most likely have no impact at all.